-Table 1: Overview of the performance of selected draft RBMPs on indicators assessing key topics, weighted according to the topic's relevance.
-Draft RBMPs show far too little ambition, i.e. they do not contain enough measures that will help achieve the WFD objectives by 2027.
-The in-depth analysis of indicators aims to provide concrete recommendations to the relevant EU Member States' authorities and the European Commission.
+Table 1: Overview of the performance of selected draft RBMPs on indicators addressing key topics, weighted according to the topic's relevance.
+Draft RBMPs show far too little ambition, i.e. too few specific measures to achieve the WFD objectives by 2027.
+The in-depth analysis on indicators aims to provide concrete recommendations to the concerned EU Member States' authorities and the European Commission.